Woodward announced his resignation as manager of Manchester United at 9 p.m. last night after the New York Stock Exchange had closed.

 He was kept in the dark about United's intentions to join the European Super League and spoke out against them on Sunday night.

-According to the Athletic, Ferguson now has more resources within the club as result of Woodward's departure, and he is being backed for more important role at Old Trafford.
+According to the Athletic, Ferguson now has more resources within the club as a result of Woodward's departure, and he is being backed for a more important role at Old Trafford.

 Ferguson spoke with Jude Bellingham at Carrington while United were attempting to persuade the then-Birmingham ace to transfer to Old Trafford, and although his attempts were futile, it is believed the club could further use the Scot's status and prestige inside football.